Two Gingabytes

 So, with full hard drive backup in hand I set out to crack the case of the Mini.
 And by “crack”, I mean, CRACK, which is the sound that the top makes coming off.
 It’s a scary sound when it’s coming from your primary workhorse.

-I bought the memory from eBay, and I used the nice pictures at Applefritter to help me take it apart, and Robert Evans had some good advice.
+I bought the memory from Applefritter to help me take it apart, and Robert Evans had some good advice.

 Here’s my best advice so far: buy the Mac Mini with 2GB already installed.
 One GB is definitely not enough for serious work, and the upgrade process is bad enough to avoid altogether if you can.